-The Japanese Bobtail or mi-ke [三毛] is a breed of cat originally from Japan.
+The Japanese Bobtail or mi-ke [三毛] is a breed of cat that originated in Japan.
 Like all animals and their respective breeds, the mi-kê has its unique characteristics and behaviors.

-The Japanese Bobtail is believed to mi-kê bring luck, happiness and prosperity, having its greatest representation in Japanese temples and establishments, having the use of welcoming.
+It is believed that the Japanese Bobtail mi-kê brings luck, happiness, and prosperity, having its greatest representation in Japanese temples and establishments, being used to welcome visitors.

 Japanese bobtail history